-However, sole proprietorship has both advantages and downsides, so it’s critical to understand when the advantages outweigh the drawbacks, particularly with regard to personal accountability.
+However, sole proprietorship has both advantages and downsides, so it's critical to understand when the advantages and disadvantages of sole proprietorships, particularly with regard to personal accountability.

 How Do Sole Proprietorships Work?